 In some cases other organs are also affected by cystic fibrosis and may also need transplantation such as the liver, kidneys or pancreas.

 Families and those with cystic fibrosis can be entitled to government subsidies and benefits, as well as practical and emotional support from Cystic Fibrosis New Zealand.
-Contact your CF Social Worker for more information.
+Contact your CF Field Worker for more information.